 Protect it from felines as they love to munch on it.
 You can use catnips to make organic mosquito repellent spray.
 You do it by cutting the stems and leaves into tiny pieces and putting them in a clean jar.

 You fill it with vodka and let it settle for 3 to 6 weeks.
 The alcohol extracts the oil from the plant that you can fill in a spray bottle.
 Make sure that you shake the jar once in a while to get a proper mixture.

 Marigold is a beautiful flower that has a distinct but pleasing smell.
 Most insects such as mosquitoes, aphids, and animals like rabbits and rats don’t like the smell of marigolds.

-Marigold is an excellent repellent of nematodes that are tiny worms that attach roots of edible plants.
-Planting marigold nearby vegetables protects the plant's root and helps grow a healthy vegetable garden.
+Marigold is an excellent repellent of nematodes that are tiny worms that attach roots to edible plants.
+Planting marigold nearby vegetables protects the plant’s roots and helps grow a healthy vegetable garden.

 Lavender blooms a tiny tubular flower and comes in the shade of blue or purple.
 You can plant it around the garden border or in a container.

 It needs full sun and ordinary soil, and the flower blooms in late spring through summer.
 You can also dry lavender flowers and place them in the closet and wardrobes to repel moths.